mvolkmann/blog/src/web-dev-tips.md

 Boolean is a fundamental data type.
-Many JavaScript expressions evaluate to a boolean value and can be used in a direct way as shown in the example below.
+Many JavaScript expressions evaluate to a boolean value and can be used in a direct way as shown below.

 ```js
 // Bad